Finding the Right Editor

 Where do I look?

-You can try doing a general search for editors who specialize your genre and the editing level you need.
-But that will yield a massive number of results.
+You can perform a search for editors who specialize your genre and the editing level you need.
+You can always combine these search terms.

 Sites like the EFA (Editorial Freelancers Association), PEN (Professional Editors Network), and ACES (American Copy Editors Society) are great places to start.